Bedfordshire lace: History of lacemaking in Bedfordshire

 In the early years of the 16th century Catherine of Aragon was imprisoned in Ampthill, Bedfordshire for a short time whilst divorce proceedings were being taken against her by Henry VIII.
 Local tradition says that she taught the villagers lacemaking.

 From the 16th century there are frequent references to the working of 'bone lace' being taught to the children of poor people in workhouses in order that they might earn something towards the cost of their keep.

 Lace-makers from Flanders settled in Bedfordshire as early as the 16th century.
 By the mid-18th century, Newport Pagnell was a centre of Bedfordshire lace production.

 The highpoint of lacemaking was from the late 17th century through the 18th century.
-However, the invention of the bobbinet machine in nearby Nottingham meant that machine-made lace could be made far cheaper.
+However, the invention of the bobbinet machine in nearby Nottingham meant that machine-made lace could be made far more cheaply.
 The patterns of the hand-made lace changed to simpler styles to compete, and this became the modern Bedfordshire lace.